 Who is Eligible?

 Applicants must be a business entity that is constructing new, or retrofitting or improving existing, infrastructure or equipment which handles biodiesel fuel, biodiesel blend fuel, or ethanol blended gasoline at a facility located in Missouri.
 The project may include multiple locations within the state.
-The maximum award per category (ethanol or biodiesel) to any single entity is 50% of eligible costs, or $250,000, whichever is less.

 Grant Amount and Terms